No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Introduction

-To translate this interdisciplinary demand into a concrete system architecture, the remainder of the paper proceeds in six parts. \textbf{Section}~\ref{sec:epistemic_turn} situates responsible AI within the epistemic turn in political theory and develops a truth-grounded conception of epistemic agency.
-In \textbf{Section}~\ref{sec:brouwerian_toolkit} I introduce the Brouwerian toolkit that underwrites the assertibility constraint: a constructive notion of mathematical object, an epistemic notion of truth, intuitionistic logic, and a theory of choice sequences for modeling open-ended construction. \textbf{Section}~\ref{sec:interface_semantics} operationalizes the constraint at the decision layer, giving a three-status interface semantics (Asserted/Denied/Undetermined) governed by publicly challengeable certificates (illustrated via a political chatbot case study).
-Furthermore, I isolate a design lemma connecting certificate-sound binary outputs to decidability on the declared scope. \textbf{Section}~\ref{sec:model_internals} shows how the ``no certificate, no verdict'' rule can be grounded not merely as an interface ideal, but in model internals themselves. \textbf{Section}~\ref{sec:limitations} addresses limitations, and \textbf{Section}~\ref{sec:conclusion} concludes.
+\textbf{Section}~\ref{sec:erosion} situates responsible AI within the \textit{epistemic turn} in political theory and develops a truth-grounded conception of epistemic agency. \textbf{Section}~\ref{sec:brouwerian_toolkit} introduces the \textit{Brouwerian toolkit} that underwrites the assertibility constraint: construction, temporally indexed warrant, intuitionistic logic, and open-ended choice sequences. \textbf{Section}~\ref{sec:interface_semantics} then operationalizes the constraint at the decision layer by formulating a \textit{three-status interface semantics} (\textit{Asserted}/\textit{Denied}/\textit{Undetermined}), connecting internal witness entitlement to public standing through the certificate as a \textit{boundary object}, and illustrating the framework through a political chatbot case study organized around a \textit{structured witness tree}.
+The section culminates in the \textit{design lemma}, which shows that, under a refutation-soundness condition, certificate-sound binary totality yields witnessed decidability on the declared scope.
+Coupled with the output contract, this result makes \textit{Undetermined} mandatory whenever the permitted trace does not support exactly one side with an adequate forcing certificate. \textbf{Section}~\ref{sec:limitations} addresses the framework's limitations, and \textbf{Section}~\ref{sec:conclusion} concludes.

-For orientation, Table~\ref{tab:contributions} summarizes the paper's \textit{main contributions} and their locations in the text.
-Appendix~\ref{app:A} collects the \textit{core schema} and basic properties of the forcing rule for reference.